 One key element to creativity and ideation is boredom – a concept that is somewhat lacking these days, with our constant access to entertainment and our relentless need for consumption.
 Boredom allows the mind to wander, and you’ll usually find that any problem or question can be solved with a little quiet time alone with your own thoughts.
 You don’t have to physically do nothing, in fact some of the best ideas come whilst we’re completing menial tasks – cooking, doing dishes, working out or going for a walk in nature (without headphones!).

 The popularity of mindfulness is closely connected to this.
-Sales of adult colouring books and jigsaw puzzles have skyrocketed recently, as we’ve been on the hunt for a mindless activity that will let us keep our restless hands moving while our minds wander freely.
+Sales of adult colouring books and jigsaw puzzles have skyrocketed in recent years, as we’ve been on the hunt for a mindless activity that will let us keep our restless hands moving while our minds wander freely.
 Meditation apps are also a favourite of mindfulness fans, allowing us to train our busy minds to be quiet and banish our daily worries, reducing stress and anxiety.

 The biggest hurdle to creating a strong rest ethic that balances out your work ethic is guilt.
 We have been trained by society to believe that our value stems from productivity, that we’re worthy as long as we’re creating something, offering something to our fellow humans.
 This could not be further from the truth, and is the root of many mental health problems, and one of the main issues therapists work with their clients to reframe.

 Our worth is intrinsic, and we don’t have to ‘earn’ a rest by working ourselves half to death before taking one.